srtipo/coranos.github.io/bananos/developer-training/index.md

 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.
 ```

 3) clone the Github Pages repository to your local computer.
+This may require creating a Personal Access Token (see step 3.1)

 ```
 echo "# <username>.github.io" >> README.md